Juanabely/ACTSERV-INVESTMENT-API/README.md

 - `can_change`: Can perform all operations on transactions
 - `admin`: Has full access, including user management and permission assignment

-Only admin users can create new users, investment accounts, and assign permissions.
+Only admin users can create new users and if you can_create_account perm, investment accounts, and assign permissions.
 Mangers can add investment accounts but cannot delete them

 ## Endpoints